 “Our feeling is, the younger we get them, the better,” Dr. Hugh Sampson, director of the Jaffe Food Allergy Institute at Mount Sinai in New York, said at a news conference.
 “But that doesn’t say that we can’t do something in the adult population.”
 He agreed that the higher dose and longer term were also important factors.

-Sampson explained the age-related results discrepancy by noting that key cells involved in the therapy, the Langerhans cells, are found around hair follicles.
 “When you’re born, you have a certain number of hair follicles, and as you grow, those spread apart.
-So putting the same-sized patch on a small child, where the hair follicles are close together, is exposing more of the antigen to Langerhans cells than an adult, where they are spread apart,” said Sampson, who also acts as the chief scientific officer for DBV Technologies, the company that has developed patch.
+So putting the same-sized patch on a small child, where the hair follicles are close together, is exposing more of the antigen to Langerhans cells than an adult, where they are spread apart,” said Sampson.

 “This is not something we can come to a conclusion on yet,” says Salmun, adding that researchers did take some of the patients off the treatment for two months to see if they had developed what’s called “sustained unresponsiveness” – but that data has not yet been published.